Quilt Binding in Six Easy Steps

 A narrow strip of fusible interfacing is the secret to fearlessly binding the edges of a quilt in six easy steps.
-In the past, it was a trick for me to join the beginning and ending of the quilt binding.
+In the past, it was a trick for us to join the beginning and ending of the quilt binding.
 Not any more!
-I hope that you will enjoy this sewing tutorial on quilt binding.
+We hope that you will enjoy this sewing tutorial on quilt binding.

 Step One: Prepare the binding strips